SpaceX Starship design history: Big Falcon Rocket

 In September 2017, at the 68th annual meeting of the International Astronautical Congress, Musk announced a new launch vehicle calling it the BFR, again changing the name, though stating that the name was temporary.
-The acronym was alternatively stated as standing for Big Falcon Rocket or Big Fucking Rocket, a tongue-in-cheek reference to the BFG from the Doom video game series.
+The acronym was alternatively stated as standing for Big Falcon Rocket or Big Fucking Rocket, a tongue-in-cheek reference to the BFG ("Big Fucking Gun") from the Doom video game series.
 Musk foresaw the first two cargo missions to Mars as early as 2022, with the goal to "confirm water resources and identify hazards" while deploying "power, mining, and life support infrastructure" for future flights.
 This would be followed by four ships in 2024, two crewed BFR spaceships plus two cargo-only ships carrying equipment and supplies for a propellant plant.

 The design balanced objectives such as payload mass, landing capabilities, and reliability.
 The initial design showed the ship with six Raptor engines (two sea-level, four vacuum) down from nine in the previous ITS design.

 By September 2017, Raptors had been test-fired for a combined total of 20 minutes across 42 test cycles.
 The longest test was 100 seconds, limited by the size of the propellant tanks.
 The test engine operated at 20 MPa.
 The flight engine aimed for 25 MPa, on the way to 30 MPa in later iterations.
 In November 2017, Shotwell indicated that about half of all development work on BFR was focused on the engine.

 SpaceX looked for manufacturing sites in California, Texas, Louisiana, and Florida.
 By September 2017, SpaceX had started building launch vehicle components: "The tooling for the main tanks has been ordered, the facility is being built, we will start construction of the first ship [in the second quarter of 2018.]"

 By early 2018, the first carbon composite prototype ship was under construction, and SpaceX had begun building a new production facility at the Port of Los Angeles, California.